 The role of guidance

 The idea of guidance toolkits is popular.
 These could include a range of resources in different formats to help farmers identify what they could deliver for the environment.
 The Organic Research Centre worked with farmers and land managers to test digital guidance.
 They found that videos, podcasts and live events worked well for sharing information.
 These formats can save farmers time and effort as they wouldn’t need to travel to an in-person event.
-Although, many famers have told us that guidance doesn’t replace trusted face-to-face advice.
+Although, many farmers have told us that guidance doesn’t replace trusted face-to-face advice.

 Our next steps